 ADS-B, like MODE S downlink format, uses 1090 MHz as a carrier and it is modulated using ASK modulation.

-In this post we are going to focus in Mode S frames.
+In this post, we are going to focus on Mode S frames.
 The entire ModeS reply frame is the next.
 We will have a preamble of eight bits, and then a data frame that could have 56 or 112 bits. it is important to know that Mode S data is codified using Manchester encoding, so a logic one is encoded as a falling edge (1 - 0), and a logic zero is encoded as a rising edge (0 - 1).

 Frame structure

-On the data frame we can find the next fields.
+On the data frame, we can find the next fields.

 Frame fields